 If you wish to focus specifically on the linguistics of the English language then our MA English Language and Linguistics should interest you.
 “Grammar” is the body of knowledge that enables a speaker to produce and understand the language(s) they speak.
 We study that knowledge, taking a practical approach to our research through analysis of English corpora, recordings and texts.

 Our course allows you to cover a wide range of topics related to English, including:

 You also have the choice of optional topics including American languages, language and gender, multilingualism and language disorders.

-We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK and among the top 150 Linguistics departments in the world (QS World University Rankings 2017).
+We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’.
+We're also ranked 13th in the UK for Linguistics in the QS World University Rankings by Subject (2020).

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.

 Our staff maintain excellent student-staff ratios with capped language-specific seminars.

 In theoretical linguistics, Kyle Jerro and Hannah Gibson work on the structure of words and sentences, focusing on English and other languages while Faith Chiu, Yuni Kim and Nancy Kula work on sound structure.

 In sociolinguistics, Peter Patrick, Rebecca Clift, Enam Al Wer and Ella Jeffries all work on different aspects of how language varies, and investigate which factors cause such variation.
 Peter is also involved in language rights, and offers expert opinions in asylum cases where language is used to determine origin.